aymanalqadhi/Willow/README.md

         check i < 10: { //do something fancy }
      }

 As mentioned above.
-Another one of the changes is how the check statement is done.
-I changed the if to check because it reminds us to check the expresssion.
+One of the many changes is how the check statement is done.
+I changed the if to check because it reminds us to check the expresssion then excute a statement.
 In the above example you'll notice that The parens are also missing.
 This makes the check expression more readable.
 Even more so if you are in the habit of using check statements in a linear fashion.
-It is also one character to write.
+Without both parens we now have one less character to type when coding since the rparen is replaced with a colon.

 In willow, variables are called placeholders.
 We use the word placeholder because it makes more sense.
-In the above code, we have a placeholder named i, the placeholder i has an address in memory, that holds the num value 0 at that address.
+In the code below, we have a placeholder named i, the placeholder i has an address in memory, that holds the num value 0 at that address.

     hollow main:>
     {
-        set num i = 0; i < 10; i++:
+        num i = 0;

+        set i; i < 10; i++:
         {

         }
     }

 In the above code we have a set loop.
-Set loops are just loops that are set a certain amount of times based off the conditions.Just like the check statement we ditch the parens especially the left paren and replace the right with a colon.
+Set loops are just loops that are set a certain amount of times based off the conditions. like the check statement we ditch the parens.

     hollow main:>